 Howdy neighbor!
 Welcome to Heritage Homestead Harvest, a wonderfully weird family of seven, farming on twenty acres in the "Big Country" (north central) portion of Texas.
-We abandoned suburban living just a couple of years ago and set out on an adventure of rural homesteading with the vision of learning the self-sustaining skills that were commonplace just a couple of generations back.
+We abandoned suburban living a few years ago and set out on an adventure of rural homesteading with the vision of cultivating household culture complete with more of the self-sustaining skills that were commonplace just a couple of generations back.
 It's not easy, for sure.
 But it has been a blast so far!
 Join us for this wild ride, won't you?
 There's never a dull moment.
 You're sure to be entertained by our mishaps, and you might even get some good food along the way.
 Diner and a show, how can you beat that?!

 Regenerative farming, pursuing permaculture techniques and ethics, we employ a diverse variety of ruminant and fowl livestock to strategically graze the land, working towards improved soil health with a dynamic ecology in hopes of growing the best food possible for our family and yours.
-We truly enjoy the niche each creature fills in the ecosystem and love to watch all them express their natural instincts as we guide their efforts to develop both our perennial and annual plant systems.
-That's a lot of fancy words to say, we manage were animals poop.
+We truly enjoy the niche each creature fills in the ecosystem and love to watch them all express their natural instincts as we guide their efforts to develop both our perennial and annual plant systems.
+That's a wordy way to say, we manage were animals poop.
 But doing so tactically, makes for some succulent protein from animals who only have one bad day in their lives.